Beliavsky/Fortran-code-on-GitHub/README.md

 [msg](https://github.com/rhdtownsend/msg): Multidimensional Spectral Grids -- project for evaluating radiant properties of stellar atmospheres by rhdtownsend

+[NASA Ames Legacy Mars Global Climate Model](https://github.com/nasa/legacy-mars-global-climate-model): uses a modified version of the ARIES/GEOS dynamical core coupled with a set of Mars physics packages to simulate the martian climate.

 [NormalModes](https://github.com/js1019/NormalModes): applies a combination of several highly parallel algorithms to compute the planetary interior normal modes, by js1019

 [phantom](https://github.com/danieljprice/phantom): 3D Smoothed Particle Hydrodynamics and Magnetohydrodynamics code for astrophysics, by Daniel Price and others